 Healthy Citrus Smoothie Recipe

 Call me Type-A, but I HAVE to sip my smoothies through a straw.
 I’ve tried paper (blech) and stainless steel (my kids’ preference), but I always come back to these glass straws.
 Yes, we’ve shattered a few over the years, but they’re borosilicate, so the clean up is pretty minimal.

 However you prefer to sip this tasty citrus smoothie, JUST DO IT!
 It’s become one of my favorite ways to start each morning.

 PIN IT NOW!
 CLICK HERE TO ADD THIS HEALTHY CITRUS SMOOTHIE RECIPE TO YOUR SMOOTHIE RECIPES BOARD ON PINTEREST!

-Tools for Efficient (And Germ-Free!)Living
+Hands-Free for Efficient (And Germ-Free!)Living

-It’s truly become a kitchen staple that I could not live without.
+It’s truly become a kitchen staple that I can’t live without.
 I mean, I literally walked up to the trash can in our bathroom the other day and said “Open can”, and then stood there dumbfounded when it didn’t move.
 Ladies, put this on your Mother’s Day wish list — you won’t be sorry!

 If you love this orange mango citrus smoothie recipe, I think you’ll adore this 5-ingredient super thick smoothie bowl recipe!
 Top it off with your choice of crunchy, creamy, or fruity mix-ins for unlimited possibilities…